Home / Toolbox Talks / Traffic Control Safety Toolbox Talk

 Managing traffic around a work site isn’t just about setting up cones and signs—it’s about protecting lives.
 The Occupational Safety and Health Administration stresses that work zones without clear traffic control measures are far more likely to experience crashes, near misses, and worker injuries.
 Some of the biggest hazards include:

-• Limited Visibility – Workers and equipment can be hard to see, especially at night, in bad weather, or in low-light conditions.
+• Limited Visibility – Workers and equipment can be hard to see, especially at night, in bad weather, or low-light conditions.

 • Flagger Safety Risks – Flaggers are often in direct traffic lanes, making them vulnerable to speeding vehicles.